 Many employees are hesitant to be assertive because they don’t want to be seen as aggressive or pushy—but these are two entirely different things.

 Assertiveness is simply the ability to confidently speak up for yourself and advocate for your needs.
 To be assertive without being aggressive, make sure you are being empathetic of other people’s time and needs, avoid being pushy if your requests are denied, and always be respectful to your colleagues and senior managers.

 Being assertive at work allows you to effectively advocate for yourself and ensure you have everything you need to perform your job at a high level.
 By understanding how to be assertive without being aggressive, you can effectively communicate your needs while maintaining positive workplace relationships.

 At HRDQ, we specialize in providing high-quality training materials that help employees and managers develop the key skills they need to succeed.

-Assertiveness Skills (RTL) is a customizable training course designed to help you develop the assertiveness skills you need to be more successful at work.
+Assertiveness Skills (RTL) is a customizable training course.
 You’ll learn what assertiveness is, what your personal blocks to assertiveness are, and how to use assertive behaviors in everyday situations.